New variants of Perfect Non-crossing Matchings: Points in convex position

-We now combine the monochromatic algorithms with the theory of \emph{orbits}~\cite{savic2018}, a concept which captures well the nature of bichromatic matchings in convex position.
-More specifically, $P$ is partitioned into orbits, which are balanced sets of points, and the colors of the points along the boundary of the orbit are alternating, see~\cref{fig:convex}a.
-An important property is that a bichromatic edge $(b,r)$ is feasible if and only if $b$ and $r$ are in the same orbit.

-\begin{theorem} If $P$ is in convex position, \MinMinB{} and \MaxMaxB{} can be solved in $O(n)$ time. \end{theorem} \begin{proof} We first compute all orbits in $O(n)$ time~\cite{savic2018}.
-Due to the alternation of red and blue points along the boundary of the orbits, a single orbit can be seen as a set of points in the monochromatic setting, with respect to the feasibility of the edges.
+\begin{proof} We first compute all orbits in $O(n)$ time~\cite{savic2018}.
+Due to the alternation of red and blue points along the boundary of the orbits, a single orbit can be considered as a set of points in the monochromatic setting, with respect to the feasibility of the edges.

 Thus, for \MinMinB{}, we can select for each orbit, the shortest edge in $O(n)$ time using \cref{thm:convexmmMandMMM}.
 The shortest edge out of all these selected edges is the shortest overall feasible edge of $P$, see~\cref{fig:convex}b.
 Selecting the maximum edges instead solves \MaxMaxB{}. \end{proof}